 Note that all the market did was recover its losses.
 It’s not actually up at all at the end of the year as compared to the start, but you end up with 35% more money than you invested by the time the year comes to a close.

 Wise guys will point out that a 40% drop requires a 67% rise to get back to even.
 Or that a 50% drop requires a 100% gain to fully rebound.
 Yes, that’s how percentages work.
 It’s also true that a 4,000 point drop requires a 4,000 point gain to get back to even.

 Market Three: The Bull Market Becomes a Bear

-In our third hypothetical market, things look really good to kick off the year, we ride high throughout the summer, but the market takes back its gains to begin a long, dark winter.
+In our third hypothetical market, things look really good to kick off the year, the market remains high throughout the summer, but it takes back its gains to begin a long, dark winter.

 As in the other two scenarios, we end the year where we started, with a total market value of 10,000.

 In this scenario, our $10,000 doesn’t go as far, purchasing only 71 shares when the market peaks throughout the summer.